-Audit Committee Member Relevant Experience and Qualifications (1) (2) Corry J. Silbernagel (3) Independent Member of the Board of Directors Financially Literate Mr. Silbernagel became a director of Goldgroup in May 2010 and was a Director of Pre-RTO Goldgroup in 2006.
-Mr. Silbernagel is a partner of a Vancouver-based private equity fund.
+Audit Committee Member Relevant Experience and Qualifications (1) (2) Corry J. Silbernagel Independent Member of the Board of Directors Financially Literate Mr. Silbernagel became a director of Goldgroup in May 2010 and was a Director of Pre-RTO Goldgroup in 2006.
+Mr. Silbernagel was appointed Chairman of the Audit Committee effective December 16, 2014.
+Mr. Silbernagel is a partner of a Vancouver- based private equity fund.
 Prior, Mr. Silbernagel was CFO of Cabo Drilling Corp., one of Canada's largest exploration drilling services companies following his role as a management and financial consultant and corporate advisor in strategy, finance, business development and marketing.
 As a professional engineer, Mr. Silbernagel has managed large-scale projects in excess of \$100 million in the mining and oil and gas industry for companies such as Suncor Energy and TransAlta Energy.
 Mr. Silbernagel holds a Masters of Business Administration from INSEAD in Fontainbleau, France and a Bachelors degree in Applied Science in Civil Engineering from the University of British Columbia.
-Javier Reyes (4) Non-Independent Member of the Board of Directors Financially Literate Mr. Reyes became a director of Goldgroup in June 2013.
+David L. Ingram Independent Member of the Board of Directors Financially Literate Mr. Ingram became a director of Goldgroup in November 2014.
+Mr. Ingram's business career has focused on management strategy, business advice and investment in new ventures and start-ups, in a variety of sectors, including technology, resources, services and real estate.
+Most of these enterprises have been developed, operated, and sold within the private sector.
+Mr. Ingram has sat on numerous public and private boards of directors and advisory boards.
+Prior to his involvement in the private sector, and upon graduating from University, Mr. Ingram worked for several years for the Canadian government and the Peoples Bank, Sri Lanka.
+Mr. Ingram graduated from the University of Toronto with a Bachelor of Commerce and with an MBA from Harvard University.
+Mr. Ingram was a co-founder of the Company and was a Director of the Company from August 24, 2006 to April 30, 2010.
+Javier Reyes (3) Non-Independent Member of the Board of Directors Financially Literate Mr. Reyes became a director of Goldgroup in June 2013.
 Mr. Reyes is the Founder (2004), President and Chief Executive Officer of Antares Capital Management Ltd., a company that manages four hedge funds which are located in Tortola, British Virgin Islands.
 Mr. Reyes holds a Bachelor's Degree in Economics and Business Administration and also holds a Masters in Finance.
 He began his professional and financial services career in 1996 at a well-known brokerage firm in Mexico City.
 In 2001, he founded a financial consultancy company, where he became the CEO.
 Mr. Reyes is the founder, President and Chief Executive Officer of the Antares Capital Management and Cygnus Asset Management, and manages 3 hedge funds: Antares Capital Fund, Antares Oil & Gas Fund and Cygnus Real Estate Opportunity Fund.
 Mr. Reyes currently holds the following positions: President of Credipresto, S.A. de C.V.
 ENR. (since 2007) and President of Mex e Trade Asesores, S.C. (since 2004).
 Mr. Reyes has also held the following positions: Chief Executive Office of Mex e Trade On Line, S.C.
 (2001-2003); Financial Manager of Fabrica de Calzado Liz Ardel, S.A.
 (1998-2000); and Financial Advisor of Estrategia Bursatil, S.A.
 (1995-1997).
-David L. Ingram (5) Independent Member of the Board of Directors Financially Literate Mr. Ingram became a director of Goldgroup in November 2014.
-Mr. Ingram's business career has focused on management strategy, business advice and investment in new ventures and start-ups, in a variety of sectors, including technology, resources, services and real estate.
-Most of these enterprises have been developed, operated, and sold within the private sector.
-Mr. Ingram has sat on numerous public and private boards of directors and advisory boards.
-Prior to his involvement in the private sector, and upon graduating from University, Mr. Ingram worked for several years for the Canadian government and the Peoples Bank, Sri Lanka.
-Mr. Ingram graduated from the University of Toronto with a Bachelor of Commerce and with an MBA from Harvard University.
-Mr. Ingram was a co-founder of the Company and was a Director of the Company from August 24, 2006 to April 30, 2010.